exoclime/HELIOS-K/README.md

 ## On Windows machines ##
 If using Cygwin on Windows, then HELIOS-K can be compiled the same way with `make SM=xx`.
 If using the Windows Command Prompt, type `nmake -f MakefileW SM=xx`.
-Note, that the Windows c++ compiler `cl` must be installed.
+Note, that the Windows c++ compiler `cl` must be installed, and the compiler path must be loaded in the shell.
+If this is not the case, it can be loaded similar to:
+`call "C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\Tools\vsvars32.bat"` .
+See also issue #1 for details.

 # Using HELIOS-K #
 Before HELIOS-K can be used, the molecular or atomic line-lists must be downloaded and pre-processed.
 HELIOS-K provides some scripts for that, which are described later in in this manual.